jan-tennert/SolarSim/README.md

   - There should be the date all bodies should be from

-  So if you have the starting date, click on Time Specification and change the starting date depending on what you read.
+  So if you have the date, click on Time Specification and change the starting date depending on what you got from horizon-ui

 - The coordinate center & table settings should remain as is.